-According to the Occupational Safety & Health Administration (OSHA), the “health hazards associated with solvent exposure include toxicity to the nervous system, reproductive damage, liver and kidney damage, respiratory impairment, cancer, and dermatitis.”
+“health hazards associated with solvent exposure include toxicity to the nervous system, reproductive damage, liver and kidney damage, respiratory impairment, cancer, and dermatitis.”
+[Ref.
+1]

 What is a Solvent?

-• in paints, inks, varnishes, lacquers and other coatings
+• Paints, inks, varnishes, lacquers, and other coatings

 Common solvents include: